A-Z Index Contact Us

 Navegando hacia la escuela preparatoria y más allá

 Middle school is important because you are laying the foundation in a lot of subjects and forming good study habits.
-Developing certain skills in middle school will make it easier to adjust to the challenges of high school and college and will lead to a wider variety of college options.
+Developing certain skills in middle school will make it easier to adjust to the challenges of high school and college and will lead to a wider variety of career and college options.
 Click on the timeline image below for a summary of preparation tasks.
 Click here for more details on what you and your parents can do to make the most of your middle school education and start planning for high school coursework.

 High School Preparation